jaimetur/PhotoMigrator/help/3-synology-photos.md

 ## <span style="color:blue">Upload Albums (from Local Folder) into Synology Photos:</span>
 - From version 2.0.0 onwards, the script can be executed in 'Create Albums in Synology Photos' Mode.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Synology Photos and with the same Album name as Album folder.
+- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos account and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Synology Photos and with the same Album name as Album folder.
 - The folder <ALBUMS_FOLDER> can be passed using the Flag: _'-sua,  --synology-upload-albums <ALBUMS_FOLDER>'_

   ### Example of use:
   ```
   ./CloudPhotoMigrator.run --synology-upload-albums ./My_Albums_Folder
   ```
-  With this example, the script will connect to Synology Photos database and process the folder ./My_Albums_Folder and per each subfolder found on it that contains at least one file supported by Synology Photos, will create a new Album in Synology Photos with the same name of the Album Folder
+  With this example, the script will connect to your Synology Photos account and process the folder ./My_Albums_Folder and per each subfolder found on it that contains at least one file supported by Synology Photos, will create a new Album in Synology Photos with the same name of the Album Folder

 ## <span style="color:blue">Download Albums from Synology Photos:</span>